 Back to Counseling Page

-Occasionally a Soldier will get into trouble and be subject to some sort of formal punishment where he is judged by members within or outside the unit.
+Occasionally a Soldier will get into trouble and be subject to some sort of formal punishment where he is judged by members outside the unit.
 Because he is being judged by strangers who don't know him, character statements will be required for his defense.
 A character statement helps judges, Commanders, First Sergeants, and other strangers make fair decisions by providing a factual description of a person's character.
 The people who will read your character statement don't know the individual personally, want to judge him or her fairly, and are depending on you to accurately and honestly describe their character.

 The most effective character statements are those written by someone who has known the accused person for a long time and who can be considered to be impartial.
 An NCOIC or manager would usually be considered to be impartial.

 If you are asked to write a character statement, don't worry if you can't write well.
 The important thing is that you cared enough and took the trouble to write.
 Usually, when things get to the point where character references are requested, the person is in potentially serious trouble and his career is on the line.
 He will be grateful for any effort on his behalf.
 And the members who will be judging the case don't care if you use bad grammar.
 They just want to get an idea of the person's history so that they can make a fair decision based on the evidence.